Zack Short Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA across all MLB pitching staffs (3.81).
+- The Rangers have a 3.80 team ERA that ranks sixth among all MLB pitching staffs.

-- The Rangers allow the sixth-fewest home runs in baseball (79 total, one per game).
+- Rangers pitchers combine to allow 80 home runs (one per game), the seventh-fewest in baseball.

+- Dunning (6-1) takes the mound for the Rangers in his 10th start of the season.
+He's put together a 2.89 ERA in 71 2/3 innings pitched, with 41 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.